-The Great Fen is the result of a partnership project by the Wildlife Trust with Natural England, the Environment Agency, Huntingdonshire District Council and the Middle Level Commissioners.
-The project will provide a fenland haven of 3,700 hectares (9,000 acres) in between Huntingdon and Peterborough.
+Covering a huge area between Huntingdon and Peterborough, the Great Fen is the result of a partnership project by the Wildlife Trust with Natural England, the Environment Agency, Huntingdonshire District Council and the Middle Level Commissioners.
+The project will provide a fenland wildlife haven of 3,700 hectares (9,000 acres.
 Find out more on the Great Fen website.

 (managed by Natural England)